Shenandoah Valley Youth Symphony

 Admission to the Youth Symphony is by audition only.
 Auditions are held each September and January.
 Talented and serious students are encouraged to apply to perform with this high-level ensemble.

 Fall 2020 SVYS audition dates are Sept.
 13 (2-4 pm) & Sept.
 14 (7-9 pm).

-- Play one prepared piece without accompaniment (SRO piece is fine)
+- Play one prepared piece (3-4 minutes) without accompaniment (SRO excerpts are fine)

 - 2 or 3-octave scale, your choice

 Rising seniors enrolled in the Youth Symphony may choose to participate in our Concerto Audition, held each spring in May, for a chance to perform a solo with the Youth Symphony during their senior year.

 In 2014, the Youth Symphony Fellowship Program was established through the generous donations of Bibb and Dolly Frazier.
 The Fellowship Program supports students who play at a high level and are committed to the Symphony through scholarship money for private lessons and tuition for the Symphony.
 Priority is given to instrumentalists needed to maintain a solid orchestra.
 Please consider joining Debbie Warnaar and Brian Bauer in making a donation to ensure that the Fellowship Program continues.

 There are two types of Fellowships: partial (covers Youth Symphony tuition) and full (covers Youth Symphony tuition and assistance with private lesson expenses).
 In order to be considered for a Fellowship award, you must: